-This Triple Berry Spinach Salad is perfect for the height of berry season.
-It can be made with any combination, or single berry of your choice.
+This Spinach Berry Salad is perfect for the height of berry season.
+It can be made with any combination or single berry of your choice.
 It’s packed with flavor and veggies, and it’s super easy to make as well.

-One of my favorite parts about the beginning of summer is when our local Farmer’s Market floods with all kinds of berries.
+One of my favorite parts about the beginning of summer is when our local Farmer’s Market floods with various berries.
 I usually get carried away buying everything in sight.
 And that’s exactly how we started making this Triple Berry Salad!

 The same principle goes for the ‘greens’ part of this salad.
 By no means do you need to use spinach.
 It just happens to be really tasty with berries.
 But you know what… arugula, romaine, and mesclun mixes are all really great too.

-I always have a hard time narrowing down an ‘actual’ recipe for salads like this.
+I always have difficulty narrowing down an ‘actual’ recipe for salads like this.
 It’s probably because I rarely make something the same way twice.
 But I really wanted to give you some options because the combination of berries and nuts/seeds over greens is endlessly delicious.
 (Be sure and check out below for all my favorite variations broken down.)

 First up for the dressing, it comes together in the blender.
 The strawberries are puréed right in for a super flavorful dressing.
 But if you don’t have a blender, see the dressings options below for more selections.
 My go-to would be the balsamic vinaigrette.

 Time Saving Tip: As mentioned you can use however many berries you’d like in this salad.
 When I know I have very little time, I use berries that don’t need to be cut up like raspberries and blueberries.
 This saves you a bit in the time department not having to hull and slice strawberries!